Marzo 21, 2022

 An aside for HR and IT

-To avoid problems with your company’s BYOD/COPE policy, make sure the policy is clear and understandable to your employees, and that employees are trained on the policy; that the policy is certified, even annually, to ensure that employees understand it; and that the policy is consistently enforced across the organization.
+To avoid problems with your company’s BYOD/COPE policy, make sure the policy is clear and understandable to your employees, and that employees are trained on the policy.
+Policies should be certified, even annually, to ensure that employees understand it; and that the policy is consistently enforced across the organization.

 For more mobile security solutions, discover the array of tools in Knox Suite, Samsung’s end-to-end set of device management tools.